Slaughter of the Vampires: Production

 Eppler was cast in the film via an international Dino De Laurentiis production.
-Through Laurentiis' brother, Eppler was cast as a police inspector in a film that never started production due to a lack of funds.
-Eppler described the film as a low budget production with actors not being paid.
-The film was shot in Castle d'Aquino in Monte San Giovanni Campano.
+Through Laurentiis' brother Luigi, Eppler was cast as a police inspector in a film that never started production due to a lack of funds.
+Eppler described Slaughter as a low budget production with actors not being paid.
+Filming took place at the Castle d'Aquino in Monte San Giovanni Campano.

 Release

 Slaughter of the Vampires was distributed in Italy by Mercur Films when it was released on February 6, 1962.
-The film grossed a total of 36 million Italian lira on its theatrical run in Italy.
-The film was later released in the United States on June 4, 1969 as Curse of the Blood Ghouls.
+The film grossed a total of 36 million Italian lira on its theatrical run in Italy (est. USD$58,452).
+It was retitled upon re-release in the United States on June 4, 1969 as Curse of the Blood Ghouls.

-Image Entertainment released a DVD of the film with the title Slaughter of the Vampires in 2005.
-A second DVD of the Slaughter of the Vampires was released in 2007 by Dark Sky with its full running time but was re-framed to fit 16 x 9 televisions.
+Image Entertainment released a DVD under the title Slaughter of the Vampires in 2005.
+A second DVD was issued in 2007 by Dark Sky Films with its full runtime but was re-framed to fit 16x9.